 Change of Custody & Retroactive Child Support

-Normally, a child support modification is only prospective – i.e. it applies to payments due after the motion was modified, rather than to past support.
+Normally, the law does not allow retroactive child support – a support modification is only prospective – i.e. it applies to payments due after the motion was modified, rather than to past support.
 C.R.S.
 14-10-122(1)(a) provides:

 “except as otherwise provided in subsection (5) of this section, the provisions of any decree respecting child support may be modified only as to installments accruing subsequent to the filing of the motion for modification and only upon a showing of changed circumstances that are substantial and continuing”

-The one exception, from subsection 5, was when there had previously been a voluntary change of physical care (i.e. “custody”).
+The one exception to the prohibition on retroactive child support, from subsection 5, was when there had previously been a voluntary change of physical care (i.e. “custody”).
 In that case, the law provided the court with discretion to modify support back to the change, but did not require it.
-In 2017, the modification statute changed, and the change of physical care provision in C.R.S.
+In 2017, the retroactive child support provision changed, and the change of physical care provision in C.R.S.
 14-10-122(5) now reads:

 “when a court-ordered, voluntary, or mutually agreed upon change of physical care occurs, the provisions for child support of the obligor under the existing child support order, if modified pursuant to this section, will be modified or terminated as of the date when physical care was changed.
 The provisions for the establishment of a child support order based on a court-ordered, voluntary, or mutually agreed upon change of physical care may also be entered retroactively to the date when the physical care was changed… The court shall not modify child support pursuant to this subsection (5) for any time more than five years prior to the filing of the motion to modify child support, unless the court finds that its application would be substantially inequitable, unjust, or inappropriate.”
 (Emphasis added).

 5-Year Limit on Retroactive Child Support Modification Applies Retroactively